 - Proof of legal name change, if any.

 If you possess a standard license and want to upgrade to a REAL ID, you have to schedule a New York DMV appointment.
-You’ll be given a temporary license to use before you receive the new one after ten days.
+Additionally, you’ll be given a temporary license to use before you receive the new one after ten days.

 The Vision Test Requirements and Restrictions

 A vision test is a requirement for driver’s license renewal or application for a new license in New York.
-The results of the examination must indicate that you have a visual acuity of 20/40 in both eyes, whether you have corrective lenses or not.
+On top of that, the results of the examination must indicate that you have a visual acuity of 20/40 in both eyes, whether you have corrective lenses or not.

 If the eye examination indicates that you have to wear corrective lenses in order to pass the vision test, a vision test restriction known as “B” restriction will be placed on your license.
 And if you have low vision, you will be required to have: